lukateg/strength-age/README.md

 # TODO:

 check before launch:
+// -- fetch should be removed from all display table components and data should be passed from the page
 // -- add maximum pdf size per prompt when generating text so we do not exceed AI limit per prompt
 // -- check if all components are server components if possible
 // -- check if there is better retry logic when calling the AI